5 AI Auditing Frameworks to Encourage Accountability

 Additionally, COSO and Deloitte’s white paper, “Realize the Full Potential of Artificial Intelligence,” sets out a helpful five-step framework to follow when establishing an AI audit program:

-3. U.S. Government Accountability Office AI Framework
+3. U.S. Government Accountability Office (GAO) AI Framework

 Defining the basic conditions for accountability in all respects of the AI life cycle, the GAO AI framework is organized around four complementary principles:

-Specific questions, and audit procedures for each of the four framework principles expanded upon — governance, data, performance, monitoring — are available.
+Specific questions, and audit procedures for each of the four framework principles expanded upon — governance, data, performance, monitoring — are available

 4. IIA Artificial Intelligence Auditing Framework